Crash (2004 film): Plot

-In Los Angeles, Detective Graham Waters and his partner Ria are involved in a minor collision with a car being driven by Kim Lee.
+Los Angeles Detective Graham Waters and his partner, Ria, are involved in a minor car collision with Kim Lee.
 Ria and Kim Lee exchange racially charged insults.
-Waters later arrives at a crime scene, where the dead body of an unnamed person has been discovered.
-The film then backtracks 48 hours to trace the preceding chain of events.
+Later, Waters arrives at a crime scene, where he discovers an unidentified corpse.

-Anthony and Peter, two young black men, carjack district attorney Rick Cabot and his wife Jean.
-As the men drive away in the SUV, Peter puts a figurine of St. Christopher, the patron saint of travelers, on the dashboard.
+48 hours earlier, Anthony and Peter, two young Black men, carjack district attorney Rick Cabot and his wife Jean.
+While driving, Peter places a figurine of St. Christopher on the dashboard.
 They pass by Waters and Ria, who are investigating a homicide in a San Fernando Valley parking lot.
-The pair learn that a white undercover cop, Detective Conklin, shot a black undercover cop, Detective Lewis, with neither knowing the other was a policeman.

-At home, Cabot rails that the carjacking incident could cost him re-election, because no matter whom he sides with, he will lose either the black vote or the law and order vote.
+The pair learn that a White undercover cop, Detective Conklin, shot a Black undercover cop, Detective Lewis, unaware that the other was a policeman.
+At home, Cabot says the carjacking incident could cost him re-election, believing that he will lose either the Black vote or the law and order vote.
 Hispanic locksmith Daniel Ruiz overhears Jean, who suspects that Daniel is a gangster, demanding that the locks be changed again.

 While searching for the Cabots' stolen vehicle, Sergeant John Ryan pulls over an SUV driven by a wealthy Black couple, TV director Cameron Thayer and his wife, Christine.
-Though Ryan knows the vehicle is not the one he is searching for, he accosts the couple on his claim he saw Christine performing fellatio on Cameron while he was driving.
-During the traffic stop, Ryan performs a body search on Christine and molests her in front of Cameron.
+Ryan performs a body search on Christine and molests her in front of Cameron.
 Ryan's younger partner, Officer Tom Hansen, looks on in horror but does not intervene.

-Hansen goes to his superior Lieutenant Dixon to report Ryan's conduct and requests a transfer.
-Dixon, a black man, tells Hansen that a racism complaint would hurt his own career and allows the transfer on the condition that Ryan's conduct not be mentioned.
-Ryan is shown living with his ill father, who cannot get health insurance.
-On the phone, Ryan takes out his frustrations on the black HMO administrator he speaks with.
-When the insurance adjuster does not respond quickly enough, Ryan insults her competency by saying that more qualified White men did not get her job because of affirmative action.
+Hansen reports Ryan's conduct to Lieutenant Dixon and requests a transfer.
+Dixon, a Black man, tells Hansen that a racism complaint would hurt his own career and allows the transfer in exchange for silence on Ryan's conduct.
+Ryan, who lives with his ill father, takes his frustration out on the Black HMO administrator he speaks with over the phone.